AndreicuD/Tales-of-the-Underworld-Demo/README.md

 # <p align="center">Tales of the Underworld - What if up wasn’t up?</p>

 <b>A minimalist 2D physics-based platformer</b> built around puzzle-solving and a short narrative.
 You play in a world of black, white, and gray — a visual style that keeps essentials clear while keeping the vibe.
-Use the <b>*Quantum Clock*</b> to phase through select walls and the <b>*Gravi-Boots*</b> to flip gravity on command.
+Use the <b>*Quantum Cloak*</b> to phase through select walls and the <b>*Gravi-Boots*</b> to flip gravity on command.

 Navigate through logic-driven levels using moving platforms, buttons, doors, and interactive boxes that respond to both physics and gravity.
 A checkpoint-based save/load system supports thoughtful exploration, while optional coins and collectibles offer a challenge for completionists.
 Every level is a puzzle — every mechanic is a key.

 ## How to run the demo:

 You can either get it through it's [itch page](https://andreicud.itch.io/tales-of-the-underworld) or just download the project and find the executable in the "Tales of the Underworld" folder.
-You can find the presentation video also on [Youtube](https://www.youtube.com/watch?v=1t3_AdtTGp4).
+You can find the presentation video on [Youtube](https://www.youtube.com/watch?v=1t3_AdtTGp4).

 ## 🕹️ Core Mechanics